fredbourni/docker-node-webpack/README.md

 # docker-node-webpack
-Docker image based on Debian for testing, bundling and deploying NodeJS 8, 10 and 12 apps on AWS lambda using webpack
+Docker image based on Debian for testing, bundling and deploying NodeJS 8, 10 and 12 apps on AWS lambda using webpack and also deploy static websites on firebase hosting

 ## packaged with:

 - awscli
+- firebase-tools
 - nodejs
   - Version 8 (fredbourni/node-webpack:8)
   - Version 10 (fredbourni/node-webpack:10)